rogerhu/compsci_guides/Word-Ladder.md

 1) Create a set of all words in wordList, including endWord.
 2) Create a set of visited nodes
 3) Start BFS from beginWord, setting current word
     - If current word is equal to endWord, return number of steps
     - For each index of current word and each letter not equal to current word at index
-          i)   Create candidate word equal to currentWord ii)  Change candidate word at current index to new letter iii) If it exists and not visited, traverse
+          - Create candidate word equal to currentWord
+          - Change candidate word at current index to new letter
+          - If it exists and not visited, traverse
 4) If endWord was not found, return 0